rust-ml/linfa/CONTRIBUTE.md

     }
 }
 ```
-the type of the dataset is `&'a Dataset<Kernel<'a, F>, Vec<bool>>`, ensuring that the kernel lives long enough for the fitting process.
+the type of the dataset is `&'a Dataset<Kernel<'a, F>, Vec<bool>>`, ensuring that the kernel lives long enough during the training.
 It produces a fitted state, called `Svm<'a, F, Pr>` with probability type `Pr`.

-The [Predict](src/traits.rs) should be implemented for datasets, as well as arrays.
-If a dataset is provided, then predict takes its ownership and returns a new dataset with overwritten targets.
+The [Predict](src/traits.rs) should be implemented with dataset arguments, as well as arrays.
+If a dataset is provided, then predict takes its ownership and returns a new dataset with predicted targets.
 For an array, predict takes a reference and returns predicted targets.
 In the same context, SVM implemented predict like this:
 ```rust
 impl<'a, F: Float, T: Targets> Predict<Dataset<Array2<F>, T>, Dataset<Array2<F>, Vec<Pr>>>
     for Svm<'a, F, Pr>